Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/TCPip_requirements.md

 ---
 title: "TCP/IP requirements"
 linkTitle: "TCP/IP requirements"
 weight: 190
----This section describes the specific requirements for TCP/IP in a Transfer CFT {{< TransferCFT/PrimaryForOS400  >}} environment.
+--- This section describes the specific requirements for TCP/IP in a Transfer CFT {{< TransferCFT/PrimaryForOS400  >}} environment.

 ## Interface level used